-Chlorine (Sodium Hypochlorite) The District treats all ground water sources with the addition of chlorine (sodium hypochlorite) to protect against microorganisms which can cause illnesses such as typhoid, cholera, hepatitis and giardiasis.
+Chlorine (Sodium Hypochlorite)

+The District treats all ground water sources with the addition of chlorine (sodium hypochlorite) to protect against microorganisms which can cause illnesses such as typhoid, cholera, hepatitis and giardiasis.

 This chlorination process is completed at the source where chlorine levels are monitored 24/7.
 Free chlorine residuals are also monitored throughout the water system 24/7.
 While chlorine does an excellent job of killing the microorganisms that may be harmful to you, chlorine also reacts with natural organic material commonly found in surface water sources such as the Regional Water Supply System (RWSS).
-This reaction forms compounds called "disinfection byproducts."
+This reaction forms compounds called disinfection byproducts (DBPs).
 The District meets drinking water standards for two groups of disinfection byproduct compounds.
-Byproduct levels found in water depend primarily on: - The amount of natural organic material in the water. - The amount of chlorine used to treat the water. - The amount of time it takes water to reach the customer. - The temperature of the water.
-Caustic Soda (Sodium Hydroxide) The District treats the 222nd Well Field with sodium hydroxide to raise the pH (a measurement of acidity) of the water.
-This treatment makes the water less corrosive on plumbing and reduces the amount of lead and copper that can dissolve into the drinking water.
+Byproduct levels found in water depend primarily on:

+- The amount of natural organic material in the water. - The amount of chlorine used to treat the water. - The amount of time it takes water to reach the customer. - The temperature of the water.